RECOFTC

 Oaxaca’s success demonstrates how empowering Indigenous People and local communities and integrating traditional knowledge into forest management can lead to ecological and economic resilience.
 The experience in Nepal underscores the need for creating sustainable economic opportunities to prevent outmigration and ensure active community ownership and management of forest resources.

 With the necessary handholding and support from organizations, Mexico's model is feasible for the Asia-Pacific region.
-For Nepal, we are performing a governance study to see which bottlenecks can be addressed by federalism in ways that both support decentralized decision making and cultivate the original spirit of the 1993 Community Forest Act.
+For Nepal, we are performing a governance study to see which bottlenecks can be addressed by federalism in ways that both support decentralized decision making and cultivate the original spirit of the 1993 Forest Act.

 By embracing people-centered forest management, RECOFTC focal countries can learn from these models to achieve sustainable forest management and bolster local economies.
 A truly community-centered approach can enhance forest cover, strengthen biodiversity conservation and build greater resiliency to wildfires.